pietvanzoen/piet.me/about/index.md

 - Has never visited stone henge.
 - Drinks a vast amount of tea (the English side).
 - Eats fries (chips) with mayonnaise (the Dutch side).
-- Moved to Portland, Oregon in 2009 to marry a girl named Keven.
+- Moved to Portland, Oregon in 2009 and married [a girl named Keven][girlkeven].
 - Is part titanium.
 [Exhibit A](https://www.dropbox.com/s/b0p8fz7f2406i67/femur%20after%20op.jpg)
 - Supports The Netherlands rather than England in sporting events.
+Hup!
 - Guardian to [a greyhound named Django](https://www.dropbox.com/sc/8ye94tzekozbvpb/4fKaH-TIWI).
 - Herder of [cats](https://www.dropbox.com/sh/xzf0qw7j3pld7wy/4vcKJidL7r).
 - Hoarder of gifs.